 The High Court’s ruling, delivered in May 2022, was an unequivocal loss for Dechert and a “devastating” blow to Gerrard.
 The near 400-page judgment found that Gerrard had not only acted negligently but also in reckless disregard of his duties as ENRC’s lawyer.
 He was identified as the “instigator” of the “highly damaging” leaks to the press as well as of the disputed contacts with the SFO, which were held to be unauthorised and a “gross betrayal of his own client”.
 Described by the court as “obsessed with making money”, Gerrard was found to have been motivated primarily by the financial rewards of an increased scope of work that would likely follow from the SFO’s involvement.
 The court subsequently sent its judgment to the Solicitors’ Regulation Authority, who have received a number of further complaints relating to Gerrard’s conduct of other cases.

 The outcome was more mixed for the SFO.
 On the one hand, the judgment is highly critical of the institutional culture that prevailed under the leadership of Richard Alderman, finding it was conducive to the kind of line-crossing that occurred in its engagements with Gerrard.
 The court found that in 15 out of the 30 disputed contacts, SFO officials acted in breach of their own duties by being a “willing audience” to “bank” information that was clearly unauthorised and against ENRC’s interests.
-In doing so, the SFO may have induced Gerrard to breach his professional duties although a further trial in March 2023 will determine whether this caused ENRC to suffer any financial loss.
+In doing so, the SFO may have induced Gerrard to breach his professional duties although the court’s decision pending a further trial that was held in March 2023 will determine whether this caused ENRC to suffer any financial loss.
 ENRC seeks up to £41 million in damages from Dechert and the SFO.